kaviara-14/Deploy-Netflix-Clone-CI-CD-on-AWS-EKS/README.md

 ---

 # Phase 3: CI/CD Setup
 Our Jenkins pipeline is a powerhouse, integrating SonarQube for code quality, Trivy for container security, and OWASP for web app safety.
-It pulls code from GitHub, ensuring automated, high-quality, and secure software development.
+It pulls code from GitHub, ensuring automated, high-quality, and secure software development and finally update the docker image in github.

 ### Step 1 : Install Jenkins
 ```bash